Shruti733/PyBer_Analysis/README.md

 ![total_fares](Image_analysis/total_fares.png)

-- `Average ride fare` in the rural cities is the highest whereas the average fare per ride falls on second and third places in suburban and urban cities, respectively.
+- `Average ride fare` in the rural cities is the highest whereas the average fare per ride falls on second and third places in suburban and urban cities, respectively amongst the various city types.

 ![Average_fare_per_ride](Image_analysis/Average_fare_per_ride.png)

-- `Average fare per driver` in the rural cities is about 3.5 and 2.5 times higher than urban and suburban cities, respectively.
+- `Average fare per driver` in the rural cities is about 3.5 and 2.5 times higher than that of urban and suburban cities, respectively.

 ![Average_fare_per_driver](Image_analysis/Average_fare_per_driver.png)